A BBC bLue peter top 5 favourite read

-If you like puzzles and solving mysteries then this could be the book for you! filled with riddles and a secret code FOR YOU TO SOLVE ALONG WITH MINNIE
+If you like puzzles and mysteries then this could be the book for you. filled with riddles and a secret code FOR YOU TO SOLVE ALONG WITH MINNIE…

 Minnie is stuck babysitting her cling-on cousin, Dot, whose dad has mysteriously disappeared.
-Minnie does her best to find him but would rather be solving the top secret coded message that her teacher has set for homework.
+Minnie does her best to find him, but would rather be solving the top secret message that her teacher has set for homework.
 Especially as the first one to crack the code wins a prize!
 But as usual everything’s stacked against her.
 Brainiac Jenny, the cleverest girl in the universe, wants to win the prize too.
 Can Minnie outwit her?
 Will she ever find her Uncle Jeff?
 And can she save Dot from being bullied by arch enemy, Terrible Trevor?

 HERE IS THE MIND-BOGGLING CODE THAT MINNIE HAS TO SOLVE…

 And here she is solving it undercover in her raft bed… Her glow in the dark alien pen helps her to read and write undercover in bed.

 I cannot believe it, but for the first time ever I spookily have homework that I actually like.
 And being a secret undercover puzzler, I am hoping for once to beat Brainiac Jenny, the cleverest girl in the whole of the universe (and my class).

 TUESDAY AFTER SCHOOL

 Dot tells everyone she is five and three-quarters, which is really and truly only five, and as I am ten (and eleven-twelfths), it is not exactly overly cool to have a whimpering snip of a cousin acting like she’s my shadow.
 But that’s what she does.
 She clings to my side like a fridge to a magnet and whenever I manage to peel her away she simply springs back on.